kprasad99/kp-soap-ws-client/README.md

-# kp-soap-ws-server
+# kp-soap-ws-client
-Demo Project For spring-boot with cxf jaxws server
+Demo Project For spring-boot with cxf jaxws client

 ### Running the Demo Project